kelpup/kelpup.github.io/Contact/contact.md

 ### Email

-Below are the email addresses for the 3 main contributers of the Kelpup Distro.
+Below are the email addresses for the 3 main contributors of the Kelpup Distro.
 ```markdown
 Bridget Goodwine: bgoodwin@nd.edu
 Jean Francois Boueri: jboueri@nd.edu